Braided zesting and its applications: Twist Zesting and its Modular Data

 The general formula of the Drinfeld isomorphism $\tilde{u}$ is given by

 Applying this formula in our case, and assuming strict pivotality of $\cB$, we get that $\tilde{u}$ can be written in terms of the data of the original category $\cB$ and the zesting structure as

-Applying the standard yoga of graphical calculus and using that $j_g$ is a tensor autoequivalence and $\cB$ being strict pivotal, i.e. $u = \theta^{-1}$, we get the following expression for the Drinfeld isomorphism of $\cB^{(\lambda,f)}$.
+where $\lambda^a := \lambda_{a, -a, a}$ as was defined in Subsection \ref{section: rigidity}, Applying the standard yoga of graphical calculus and using that $j_g$ is a tensor autoequivalence and $\cB$ being strict pivotal, i.e. $u = \theta^{-1}$, we get the following expression for the Drinfeld isomorphism of $(\cB^\lambda,t,f)$.

 Notice that here, if we weren't assuming $\cB$ is strict pivotal, we would get the Drinfeld isomorphism $u$ of $\cB$ instead of $\theta^{-1}$ in Equality \eqref{zdrinfeld2}.